Take time out for a traditional Thai massage in Bangkok when you next visit Thailand.

 Some places will have a small change room, and in other massage shops you can draw the curtains around your massage mattress and change in there.

-If you use a change room, then remember to take all your belongings into your massage cubicle with you, after you change.
-You can either lay them near the pillow, or you may find a hanger on the wall.
+If you use a change room, then remember to take all your belongings into your massage cubicle with you, after you change

 If you keep your belongings with you, then you will have no worries about any valuables you have brought along.

-In some Thai massage shops she will use her hands and sea salt and at other places you might find she will use a scrubbing brush.
+In some Thai massage shops she will use her hands and sea salt and at other places you might find she will use a scrubbing brush to clean your feet.

 If you are at all ticklish this washing process could be more than you can bear.